angelhumano/google_analytics_cert_capstone/README.md

 These datasets provide valuable insights for health and fitness analysis.
 However, potential biases and data quality concerns should be considered when interpreting the results.
 Additionally, the lack of gender information may limit its applicability, particularly for products targeted at women by companies like Bellabeat.

-Note: During the completion of the capstone, I encountered difficulty in finding an alternative Fitbit dataset, highlighting the challenge of accessing proprietary data.
-However, during my research, I came across many research articles and analysis that can complement the insights gained from this project.
-You can find this in the appendix under Supplementary Material.
+Note: During the completion of the capstone, difficulty was encountered in finding an alternative Fitbit dataset, thus highlighting the challenge of accessing proprietary data.
+However, in the course of the research, various research articles and analyses were discovered that can complement the insights gained from this project.
+These can be found in the appendix under Supplementary Material.

 ## Process 🔄